Alert Source Discuss

 */

-event TransferCount(uint256 indexed tokenId, address owner, uint256 counts);
+event TransferCountIncreased(uint256 indexed tokenId, uint256 newCount);

 /**

-* @dev Returns the current transfer count for a tokenId
+* @dev Returns the current transfer count for a tokenId.

 */